szattila98/Visual_Regression_Testing/README.md

 - Change url constants to compare screenshots of the pages you would like to check out.

-- Remove 'headless' options in the 'set_up' function to see the magic as it happens.

 - To compare custom pictures just put screenshots with the correct name into the 'screenshots' folder and comment the 'capture_screens' function.

 ## How it works